Integration Overview

 Integration Paths

-🇪🇺 EU – Compliance with Open Category A‑class and Specific Category by Retrofit
+EU – Compliance with Open Category (A1–A3) and Specific Category by Retrofit

-Using the Dronetag DRI to satisfy the requirements of A‑class drones in the Open category and drones in the Specific category as defined by EASA.
-An A‑class drone is classified according to its CE marking and technical specifications; see the How do I determine which subcategory I can fly under? to determine your category.
+Using the Dronetag DRI to satisfy the requirements for drones operated in the Open category (A1–A3) and for drones in the Specific category as defined by EASA.
+Drones in the Open category are flown under subcategories A1, A2, or A3, depending on the operational limitations.
+The actual class of the drone (C0–C6) is determined by its CE marking and technical specifications; see the How do I determine which subcategory I can fly under? for details.
 To achieve compliance, you only need to connect the Dronetag DRI module to your flight controller and set up the Dronetag DRI module via our Dronetag App.

 This step‑by‑step guide covers: